polybuildr/balloon-lang-meta/formal-docs/weekly-report.md

 - Looked at Dart language, since it shares many common goals
 - Attempted to understand details of Jeremy Siek's paper on gradual typing for objects
+- Learnt that there was a difference between optional and gradual typing
 - A week long vacation started on the 24th

 # Week 3: 1st Feb - 8th Feb